-The current rate of duty for non-fuel efficient cars is around 25 per cent.
+159. The current rate of duty for nonfuel efficient cars is around 25 per cent.
 The MODVAT rate of such cars would be 30 per cent.
 It is proposed to increase the excise duty on non-fuel efficient cars also by 5 per cent so that the final duty would be 35 per cent.
 A concession of excise duty was given for non-fuel efficient cars used as taxis.
 It is proposed to fix this rate at 30 per cent.

-Under the new Excise Tariff, both the chassis of the vehicles and the body building of the motor vehicles are chargeable to excise duty.
+160. Under the new Excise Tariff, both the chassis of the vehicles and the body building of the motor vehicles are chargeable to excise duty.
 Full MODVAT is available for the chassis to the body builders in the final vehicle.
-Body building imparts an added value to the chassis and it is proposed to levy excise duty of 20 per cent on the final vehicle also.
+Body building imparts an added value to the chassis and it is proposed to levy excise duty of 20 per cent on the final customs and excise duties have been given in the' past in respect of raw materials and components for the electronics industry in general.
+Duty is proposed to be enhanced from Rs.
+900 to Rs.
+1,500 per set in respect of colour TV sets of screen size exceeding 36 cms.
+This proposal will lead to a revenue gain of Rs.
+48 crores in a year.
+[PROF. MADHU DANDAVATE: Image building may suffer !]

-The net gain of the revenue of the above proposals would be Rs.
-40 crore.
+- 161. The net gain of the revenue of the above proposals would be Rs.
+40 crores. - 162.
+The duty incidence on T. V. set has been rather low.
+Substantial concessions in